darksidebug/Self_Hosted_AI_Model_with_Python_and_FastAPI/README.md

 # **Self-Hosted AI Model (LlaMA 3) with Python + FastAPI and React.js for frontend**

-## Key notes to remember, this setup runs on Windows OS, you might need to update the setup if it does not work on Mac OS
+## Key notes to remember, this setup runs on Windows OS, you might need to update the setup if it does not work on Mac OS.
+The good thing is I tried this on Mac OS and it's working, I am assuming you won't be having any issues

 HAPPY CHATTING WITH YOUR FIRST SELF-HOSTED AI